Loading profile data...

 Step 4: Adjust for seasonality and growth trends

 Seasonality and growth trends can have a significant impact on your financial forecast.
 If you run a seasonal business – like holiday retail, for example – plan for fluctuating sales.
-If your business is expanding, account for increased revenue and expenses related to growth.
+If your business is expanding, account for higher expenses and revenue growth.

 Tips for accurate financial forecasting